Covid 19 coronavirus: Two UK medics suffer 'anaphylactoid reaction', people with history of 'significant' allergies told not to have jab - NZ Herald

-British regulators warned Wednesday that people who have a history of serious allergic reactions shouldn't receive the new Pfizer-BioNTech vaccine as they investigate two adverse reactions that occurred on the first day of the country's mass vaccination program.
+British regulators are warning that people with a history of serious allergic reactions shouldn't receive the new Pfizer-BioNTech Covid vaccine as they investigate two adverse reactions on the first day of the country's mass vaccination programme.

+The UK's Medical and Healthcare Products Regulatory Agency is looking into whether the reactions were linked to the vaccine.

 In the meantime, the regulator has issued the warning for anyone who has had a significant allergic reaction to a vaccine, medicine or food.
 That includes anyone who has been told to carry an adrenaline shot or others who have had potentially fatal allergic reactions.